Types of Full Face Respirator Masks For Respiratory Protection Explained

 Supplied Air Respirators (SARs)

-These are associated with a different source that provisions breathing air by means of a hose.
+These are associated with a different source that provides air to breathe using a hose.
 Typically, this source is situated beyond the workspace.

 Self-Contained Breathing Apparatuses (SCBAs)

 These are utilized for passage into or escape from conditions viewed as IDLH.
-They contain their own breathing air supply and can be either open circuits or closed circuits.
+They contain their breathing air supply and can be open or closed circuits.

 Combination Respirators

-They can be either a provided air/SCBA respirator or provided air/air-filtering respirator.
-The SCBA type has an independent air supply on the off chance that the essential carrier falls flat and can be utilized in IDLH conditions.
-The air-purifying type can protect by utilizing both a provided air hose and an air-cleaning fixture and can't be utilized for passage into IDLH conditions.
+They can be either a provided air/SCBA respirator or an air-filtering respirator.
+The SCBA type has an independent air supply if the essential carrier falls flat and can be used in IDLH conditions.
+The air-purifying type can be protected by a provided air hose and an air-cleaning fixture but can't be used to pass into IDLH conditions.

 The Do's and Don't's of a Full-Facepiece Respirator